Chadwick House: Description

+The house is a two-storey, Medieval-inspired Arts and Crafts style building with half-timbered roughcast walls, a hipped and gabled Marseilles-patterned tile roof, arcaded chimney stacks and cantilevered gables.
+Internally the house has extensive timber panelling with built-in furniture and storage space.
+Chadwick House has the half-timbered rough-cast walls the hipped and gabled Marseilled-pattern tile roof arcaded chimney stacks and cantilevered gables.
+The swagged and ogee-arch slatted balustrading to its balconies and the overall picturesque disposition of elements have been borrowed from northern European 14th- and 15th-century domestic styles.
+These are exemplified in the white rough cast and black stained timbering (i.e. black and white houses) both internally and externally it may be seen as an early example of medieval revival style unique to the district.

-Chadwick House is found at 32-34 the Eyrie in Eaglemont, Melbourne.
-The house is one of three houses which were built on land purchased by Desbrowe-Annear‘s father-in-law and the houses are still found today on The Eyrie and adjoining Outlook Drive.
-The two other houses of very similar design built by Desbrowe-Annear.
-The three houses were sited to take advantage of the vista, ventilation, sunshine and a ‘healthy atmosphere’ which were considered important to the design.
+Chadwick House is one of three houses that were built on land purchased by Desbrowe-Annear's father-in-law and the houses are still found today on The Eyrie and adjoining Outlook Drive.
+The two other houses of very similar design by Desbrowe-Annear.
+The three houses were sited to take advantage of the vista, ventilation, sunshine and a "healthy atmosphere" which were considered important to the design.
 Each of the houses is sited increasingly further back from the street so as not to block the view of the other.